mikheyev/cv-sasha/README.md

    which in turn uses [scholar.py](https://github.com/ckreibich/scholar.py) to query Google Scholar. `rz-vita.sty` loads that file and prints the citations.
+1. I keep some CV info required by my university for official purposes private.
+As a result I use [git-secret](https://git-secret.io/) to encrypt my `curriculum_vitae.yaml` file, which stores all the information.
+I have an example file in the `example` folder.
+You can move it to the root folder and mess around with it.

 ## Major changes to rzach's setup: